Fat feminism: Intersections with media studies

 The media plays a large role both in creating and reproducing sociocultural values of bodies.
 For instance, some have analyzed the role of the body in fashion advertisements, illustrating that those who are represented as ideal through clothes are thin, hegemonically valued women.
 Subsequently, because of the limited representations of bodies in ads, there may be potentialities for serious health concerns stemming from body image issues.
 Similarly, when assessing the presence of diet advertisements in social media, research suggests that media influence can lead users to attempt to achieve a culturally valued body, which can result in disorder eating, unsafe dieting, and other forms of harmful weight loss behaviors and/or deteriorating relationships with food and self.

-This again intersects with feminisms of color when assessing the quality and quantity of visibility for women of color, especially fat women of color, in mainstream media.
-For instance, from 1999 to 2004, Covert and Dixon find only a slight increase of women of color represented in fashion advertisements, resulting in 4.7% of Latinx women and 10.6% of Black women shown, who are overall underrepresented in counter-stereotypical roles.
-One can also assess the visibility of differently-abled individuals in media.
-In 2016, 95% of disabled characters in popular TV shows were played by able-bodied actors.
+According to Apryl Williams, 14% of prime-time television programming portrayed 'overweight' or 'obese' women.

-Media studies has also been able to critique body-positive advertisements, such as the Dove Real Beauty Campaign.
+Media studies have also been able to critique body-positive advertisements, such as the Dove Real Beauty Campaign.
 This may reveal a misuse of the term body-positivity, however the effects of acceptance ads are relatively unknown.
 Considering the influential power of the media, fat-positive representation may start to bring change in cultural values of thinness, however are not yet present enough to make this shift.
 Similarly, body-positive advertisements, just like thin-ideal advertisements, evoke strong emotional responses, both positive and negative.
 The positive would be that viewers may be prompted to positively view their body, however this may even cause guilt for not loving one's own body the same way an ad is promoting.

 These intersections reveal the power and influence of media, which has a strong potential to change individual behavior for better or for worse.